UBC-CIC/Amazon-Location-Service-Demo/README.md

                 "geo:GetMapSprites",
                 "geo:GetMapTile"
             ],
-            "Resource": "arn:aws:geo:region:accountID:map/MAPNAME"
+            "Resource": "arn:aws:geo:REGION:ACCOUNTID:map/MAPNAME"
              }
         ]
    }
    ```
+            Note the last line of the code above, replace the following with your own information.
+            REGION: Region of the map resource
+            ACCOUNTID: 12 digit ID associated with your account
+            MAPNAME: from step 4.1
+   - click on 'review policy', give it a name, then click create policy.
     5. Place index access policy
-    - Region: Region of the place index resource
-    - accountID: 12 digit ID associated with your account
+         - Repeat step 7.3, but this time, use the code below and on the last line, replace
-    - PLACEINDEXNAME: from step 5.1
+        PLACEINDEXNAME with the name in step 5.1
     ```
    {
     "Version": "2012-10-17",